bitcoin/bitcoin/README.md

 Development Process
 -------------------

-The `Bitcoin opensouce` branch is regularly built and tested, but is not guaranteed to be completely stable.
+The `Bitcoin opensouce`  on the AnniMaster branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly to indicate new official, stable release versions of Bitcoin Core.